Archive for June, 2021

 Chapter 22

-At 18 years you met Ennio Lombana, after having crossed to the neighbors’ house.
+At 18, you met Ennio Lombana after crossing into the neighbors’ house.
 You became his sexual victim.
-Perhaps this explains going to university four thousand miles away.
+You went to university four thousand miles away.

 Chapter 23

-You tried never to think of fear, yet it became an obsession.
+You tried never to think of fear, yet it becomes an obsession.

-Your father and your art tutor both encouraged education in North America, yet fearing its implications.
+Your father and your art tutor both encouraged education in North America, yet they feared its implications.
 Their memories stand in silence.

 Chapter 25